 Skip to main content

-Access: Signed in Mint Chat is the main web workspace for creating Worlds and 3D Models.
-Each chat keeps your prompts, Previews, generated assets, and follow-up edits in one thread.
+Access: Signed in Mint Chat is the main web surface for working with Mint.
+Each chat keeps your prompts, Previews, generated assets, and follow-up edits in one thread while Mint helps you create Images, Worlds, 3D Models, Materials, Asset Packs, and Audio.

 Start a new chat